dbehnke/urfd-docker/README.md

 # urfd-docker

-Docker build environment for the Universal Multi-protocol Digital Voice Reflector (`urfd`) and the Transcoder (`tcd`), along with the necessary vocoder libraries.
+Docker build environment for the Universal Multi-protocol Digital Voice Reflector (`urfd`) and the Transcoder (`tcd`), along with various vocoder libraries and the `urfd-nng-dashboard`.

 ## Overview